Skip Navigation

 What to Expect

-The program provides students with a structured internship to advocate for Plant-Based Food by Default on campus.
+The program provides students with a structured internship to advocate for Plant-Based Food by Default on campuses.
 Students of any experience level can join, as the process is tailored to individual needs.
 Ambassadors can expect to improve their research, communication, advocacy, negotiation, project management, and leadership skills throughout the program.
-We will help students each step of the way with training, form letters, research data, and many other resources.
-In addition, you will have the opportunity to connect with other students working on similar projects all across the world via our online platform.
-The internship includes a $500 Program Grant, for completion of the projects.
+We will guide students each step of the way with online training, webinars, research and data, 1-on1 meetings, and many more resources.
+In addition, you’ll have the opportunity to connect and learn with other students working on similar projects all across the world via our online platform, Circle.
+The student internship includes a $500 Program Grant, for completion of the projects.

 Every project is unique, but here are some ideas of what the work may look like: